weddingatcana/polynomial_fitting/README.md

 csvStatus = modText.csvWrite(data_Fit, "order5.csv")
 ```

 We see that the function ***csvWrite*** takes two inputs as well - single or multidimensional data, and the filename with extension.
 The only extension one should use is, as you guessed, **.csv**.
+An optional third argument is also provided by ***csvWrite*** which allows one to provide a directory path; however, by default one is provided for export to the desktop.

 ## Extra Features